cylead/storytelling-with-data-reproduced-by-tableau/README.md

 <img src="./images/5.2_ori.png" width="55%" >
 </p>

+#### Purpose analysis

+* The task is to compare marriage rates in different groups of people and explore how the rates change over time.
+* Idea visual process: look at the plot -> notice the different groups -> compare the  marriage rates between these groups / learns the trends of those rates -> other details

 #### Defects

 1. Bar charts are not appropriate for time series.
 2. Legend colors’ change with time is confusing.
 3. Unnecessary bold “ PEW RESEARCH CENTER”.